-This document is also particularly important because it provides a complete description of the new SoftFIRE middleware that has been developed in order to overcome some issues in using older tools of the FIRE community.
+This document (fully based on D2.4 - "SoftFIRE (v3) usage manual for NFV/SDN/MEC and 5G experimenters") provides a complete description of the new SoftFIRE middleware that has been developed in order to overcome some issues in using older tools of the FIRE community.
 The SoftFIRE project initially adopted FIRE interfaces (i.e. SFA) based on the FITeagle toolkit.
-This middleware is developed according to the newer technologies and developments related to the evolution and standardization of NFV/SDN.In fact, SoftFIRE project, starting from the second open call, has undertaken a new approach.
+This middleware is developed according to the newer technologies and developments related to the evolution and standardization of NFV/SDN.
+In fact, SoftFIRE project, starting from the second open call, has undertaken a new approach.
 After the first open call, based on the feedbacks received from the experimenters, the SoftFIRE team decided to move towards standard NFV/SDN interfaces (i.e. TOSCA) in order to simplify the way experimenters, interact with the platform.
 This document describes the middleware is developed according to the newer technologies and developments related to the evolution and standardization of NFV/SDN.
-Some details about the migration from SFA to TOSCA are explained in section 2.1. .
+Some details about the migration from SFA to TOSCA are explained in section 2.1.